 The growth of 3x3 basketball globally now offers the opportunity for players to not only organize pick-up games in the park, but to play in officially sanctioned 3x3 tournaments across the country.

 The International Basketball Federation (FIBA) first introduced 3x3 basketball as a sanctioned sport at the 2010 Youth Olympic Games in Singapore.
-Since then, 3x3 has grown internationally to include World Championships at the U18 and open (adult) divisions.
-2011 saw the first 3x3 U18 World Championships in Rimini, Italy.
-A year later, the FIBA 3x3 World Championships for the open divisions debuted in Athens.
-Countries including China, Hungary, Italy, Kazakhstan, Russia and Spain have all played host to U18 World Championships or World Championships.
+Since then, 3x3 has grown internationally to include 3x3 World Cups at the U18 and open (adult) divisions.
+2011 saw the first 3x3 U18 World Cups in Rimini, Italy.
+A year later, the FIBA 3x3 World Cups for the open divisions debuted in Athens.
+Countries including China, Hungary, Italy, Kazakhstan, Russia and Spain have all played host to FIBA 3x3 World Cups or FIBA 3x3 U18 World Cups.

 GET INVOLVED AS A PLAYER